Joshua0707/react-event-calendar/README.md

 # react-event-calendar
-A dynamic calendar for custom event
+A dynamic calendar for custom events